johannesweber/Webanwendungen-SS14/README.md

 In this project we had to develope a website.
 This website is developed with JavaScript, HTML, CSS an PHP.

-Furthermore we use a HTTPRequest to read JSON Data from a given File and write them into an table.
+Furthermore we read from a form, generated a JSON File from this data and wrote this JSON Data back in a table.

-After we fetched JSON Data we learned how to write JSON Data

-This should simulate how to read data from, for example, a database.